 When not on the hunt, the Pachón Navarro has a calm, laid-back demeanor.
 In fact, they tend to enjoy spending off-time relaxing with their owners.
 While not the most active dogs, they do still appreciate activities that let them expend their ample energy.

 Open yards are going to bring them hours of fun and exercise.
-Apartments on the other hand might leave them feeling cramped and can lead to stress.
+Apartments, on the other hand, may leave them feeling cramped and can lead to stress.
 Despite this, they’re very friendly to both people and other animals (with socializing).

 In order to be happy and content, they’ll need a clear pack leader.
-Much like other hunters, the Navarro is a pack-dog.
+Much like other hunters, the Navarro is a pack-dog and should be treated as such.
 So, this can be reinforced by taking them on walks and heeling them beside or behind you.

 When they know their position in the pack, they will feel more comfortable and ready to engage with those around them.
 This will be manifested in a docile attitude and calm demeanor, but with an air of interest in those around them.